BlockchainCommons/www.blockchaincommons.com/projects.md

 **Next Step:** [CKM Overview](https://github.com/BlockchainCommons/Gordian/blob/master/CKM/README.md) **Videos:** [CSR Playlist](https://www.youtube.com/playlist?list=PLCkrqxOY1Fbp-P1Yv-7gmu75i2QS2Z6vk)

-Collaborative Seed Recovery, or CSR, is a new system intended to automate the recovery of seeds and other sensitive digital data in a way that is safe, secure, and simple to use.
+Collaborative Seed Recovery, or CSR, is currrently Blockchain Commons' major project, being developed in coordination with a number of partners.
+It's a system intended to automate the recovery of seeds and other sensitive digital data in a way that is safe, secure, and simple to use.
 It is not a methodology to prevent compromise, but simply to add resilience to recovery in the case of failure or loss.
 It is an exemplar for how to introduce a key management role into a Gordian Architecture.

 CSR is a step toward [Collaborative Key Management (CKM)](https://github.com/BlockchainCommons/Gordian/blob/master/CKM/README.md), which is expected to become an active project following the deployment of current CSR systems.
 Currently, CSR is planned for 2022 and CKM for 2023-2024.